fernandoenzo/parallel-utils/README.md

 create_process(say_hello, 'Peter')
 ```

-Note that this time we've provided the `total` argument in the second call instead of the first one.
-Never mind.
-You
- could even supply it in both.
+This time, we’ve provided the `total` argument in the second call instead of the first one.
+You could even supply it in both.

 The above example will always print: